rodpayne/home-assistant_person_location/README.md

 9. Ready!
 Now continue with the configuration.

 ### **Manual Installation Hints**
-1. Copy the components into the appropriate folders under `<config>`.
+1. Copy folder `custom_components/person_location` and its contents under your `<config>` directory.

-2. Update file `<config>/automation_folder/presence-detection.yaml` as appropriate for your devices.
-This file may need to be placed elsewhere or merged into `<config>automation.yaml`, depending on how your configuration is organized.
-My Home Assistant configuration is split into [multiple folders](https://www.home-assistant.io/docs/configuration/splitting_configuration/).
+2. Optionally, copy and update file `<config>/automation_folder/presence-detection.yaml` as appropriate for your devices.
+(This file may need to be placed elsewhere or merged into `<config>automation.yaml`, depending on how your configuration is organized.
+My Home Assistant configuration is split into [multiple folders](https://www.home-assistant.io/docs/configuration/splitting_configuration/).)

 3. Restart Home Assistant.

-4. Add configuration in `<config>/configuration.yaml` or configure in Home Assistant Configuration > Integrations.
+4. Configure in Home Assistant `Configuration > Integrations` or add configuration in `<config>/configuration.yaml`.

-5. Restart Home Assistant.
+5. Restart Home Assistant if `<config>/configuration.yaml` was updated.

 ### **Configuration Parameters**

+The configuration can be updated in either the `Configuration > Integrations` GUI, or by adding parameters to `configutation.yaml`, or both.

 | GUI Parameter | YAML Parameter | Optional | Description | Default |
 | :------------ | :------------- | :------: | :---------- | :------ |